zealvora/certified-kubernetes-administrator/Domain 8 - Troubleshooting/ex-configmap.md

 1. Modify the ConfigMap associated with deployment to only allow `TLS v1.3` using any way possible.

-2. You can test the setup using following command to verify if TLS v1.2 and TLS v1.3 are accepted.
+2. You can test the setup using following command to verify if `TLSv1.2` and `TLS v1.3` are accepted.

 Terminal Tab-1